jhsware/isomorphic-schema/README.md

 })
 ```

-Note that createObjectPrototype mounts methods of the extended fields using the interface name of that object prototype.
+Note that ObjectPrototype mounts methods of the extended fields using the interface name of that object prototype.
 That is why we type `this._ITextField` to access the validate method of the TextField.
 If we extend from our new MySpecialValidationField we would access it's validate method at `this._IMySpecialValidationField` which is also the name we set on the interface IMySpecialValidationField.

 ### Creating a Field to Handle Complex Properties ####